Is your child resilient? Do you want your child to be more resilient?

-Here’s a non-scientific definition: The ability to recover or “bounce back” from loss, stress, or disappointment – setbacks that can cause someone to doubt his or her self-confidence and self-esteem, reduce their ability to perform normally, or even lead to depression.
+A non-scientific definition: Resilience is the ability to recover or “bounce back” from loss, stress, or disappointment – setbacks that can cause someone to doubt his or her self-confidence and self-esteem, reduce their ability to perform normally, or even lead to depression.

 As you well know, adults receive regular body-blows from life.
 But so do kids:

 - After working hard, being cut from an athletic team

 - A lower than expected grade on a big test, paper or report card

 - Break-up with a best friend or boyfriend/girlfriend